 Theft & Fraud Charges

-You could be convicted of theft in Florida if you’re found to have:
+You could be convicted of theft in Jacksonville if you’re found to have:

 - Knowingly obtained or used another person’s property

 - Appropriated the property to his/her/another person’s use